ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 A _preposition's_ or a _verb's terminal 'n'_ can be assimilated to the following noun's or subject-suffix's 'n' or 'm' ("tammi" from "tan mi" and "lomma" from "lon ma").

+### Time

+It is often seen that people shorten _tenpo ni_ as _tenni_.
+Other variations are also seen sometimes.
+In these cases, the _ten-_ prefix stands for _tenpo_.

-### oke
+## oke

 It can be used as a _general approval_ or like _okay in English_.

-### Use of non-proper names as unofficial words
+## Use of non-proper names as unofficial words

 Often and internationally used words (the Internet for example) are also can be used as unofficial word.

 # Sins

-These are unforgivable habits that have to end.
+These are unforgivable habit that have to end.

 ## Using "tawa" like it was in English